 HALCON 13 brings a whole range of new and improved technologies.
-The new version provides significantly increased performance for shaped-based matching.
+This version provides significantly increased performance for shaped-based matching.
 In addition, damaged, occluded, or incomplete bar codes, as well as deformed data codes can now be recognised and read more robustly.
 Texture inspection made easy is certainly a highlight with HALCON 13.
-The new version offers an enhanced, deep learning based optical character recognition (OCR), as well as the automatic, robust identification of dot print fonts.
+This version offers an enhanced, deep learning based optical character recognition (OCR), as well as the automatic, robust identification of dot print fonts.

 Here’s a glance at some of the features HALCON 13 has to offer…